 “Let’s go to the Long Walk,” I said hoping there weren’t any people there.
-“I think it’s more peaceful and quiet than here.”
+“I think it’s more peaceful and quieter than here.”

 “Whatever you want,” said Jason ignoring me to pay attention to his recently bought potato chips.

-We passed by one of the gates of Windsor Castle, the one called Cambridge Gate, and entered the Long Walk, a more than two miles long tree-lined straight road that runs from that gate to the equestrian statue of King George III known as the Copper Horse up on a hill.
-It was just what I was looking for... a very, very, very long walk to clear my mind.
+We passed by one of the gates of Windsor Castle, the one called Cambridge Gate, and entered the Long Walk, a more than two miles long tree-lined straight road that runs from that gate all the way to the equestrian statue of King George III known as the Copper Horse up on Snow Hill.
+It was just what I was looking for... a very, awfully long walk to clear my mind.
 To my surprise, it was empty; not a single person was walking along it.

-“We aren’t going to walk all the way to the top, are we?” said Jason expecting me to turn around and get back to Eton.
+“We aren’t going to walk all the way to that hill over there, aren't we?” said Jason expecting me to turn around and get back to Eton right away.

-“I have nothing else to do,” I grinned.
+“I have nothing else to do,” I said.
 “I’m going all the way to the top of Snow Hill.”

 “I don’t mind,” I said as I started walking.
 “You can go back to the house if you want.”

 “It’s fine,” said Jason keeping up with me.
 “I’ll go with you.
-I haven’t been in the Copper Horse before and I doubt I will visit it once we’re out of Eton.
-Have you thought about... you know what?”
+I haven’t been to the Copper Horse before and I doubt I'll visit it once we’re out of Eton.
+Have you thought about... you know?”

 I was looking down at the ground while walking to the Copper Horse.
 I had something but didn’t know what it was because I wasn’t feeling anything.
 It wasn’t sadness.
 It wasn’t depression.
 I felt nothing in me.
 No emotions at all.
 Probably just worry but I was so used to it that I can say I didn’t feel it anymore.